U.S. House approves stopgap funding bill to avoid government shutdown

 Opposing the measure were 119 Republicans, or about 60 percent of the party’s House caucus, plus three Democrats and one independent.

+“No amendments allowed and members were given less than 24 hours to read the bill before voting on it.
+I voted no,” Republican Representative Thomas Massie said on Twitter.

-The measure is intended to give lawmakers weeks to agree on more comprehensive funding legislation.
-They must first overcome differences on funding priorities from healthcare to defense and immigration, including Trump’s border wall that Democrats oppose.
+The measure is intended to give lawmakers time to agree on more comprehensive funding legislation.
+They must first overcome differences on funding priorities, from healthcare to defense and immigration, including Trump’s demand for money for a wall on the U.S.-Mexico border that Democrats oppose.

 “We’ve proven that we can do it,” House Republican leader Kevin McCarthy said of the looming budget challenge.
 “I think we can get this done.”

-The continuing resolution was hammered out during negotiations involving members of both parties and lawmakers from both chambers of Congress.
+The continuing resolution was hammered out during negotiations involving members of both parties and both chambers.

 Lawmakers adopted a two-year budget and debt deal in July that authorized discretionary defense and non-defense programs.
 But Congress still needs to pass annual legislation to fund agencies.
 Without approval of the new measure, funding would expire after midnight on Sept.
 30, when the current federal fiscal year ends.